JUkhan/Ajwah/README.md

 # Ajwah
-Ajwah is a rxjs store lib(get rid of tons of boilerplate code) for react, angular, and vue
+Ajwah is a rxjs based store lib(get rid of tons of boilerplate code) for react, angular, and vue